manyi8634/manyi-design/docs/react/migration-v5.en-US.md

 ### Legacy browser support

-Ant Design v5 using `:where` css selector to reduce CSS-in-JS hash priority.
+Manyi Design v5 using `:where` css selector to reduce CSS-in-JS hash priority.
 You can use `@ant-design/cssinjs` `StyleProvider` to cancel this function.
 Please ref [Compatible adjustment](/docs/react/customize-theme#compatible-adjustment).

 ## Encounter problems